d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 and compare the true pattern to the learned parameters.
 We will set the number of examples in our training set to be 1000 and the number of features (or covariates) to 2.
-This our synthetic dataset will be an object
+Thus our synthetic dataset will be an object
 $\mathbf{X}\in \mathbb{R}^{1000 \times 2}$.
 In this example, we will synthesize our data by sampling each data point $\mathbf{x}_i$ from a Gaussian distribution.